 Where are the best places to look?

 I, personally, do not buy from local used furniture stores.
 I find they are overpriced and are not willing to negotiate.
 If you have a local store that does, then that would be a great place to start.
 But I have found that these types of stores have a huge overhead and have to make up for that overhead in their prices.

 One of my favorite places locally is my Habitat for Humanity ReStore.
 I have found many pieces there for great prices because the Manager likes to move furniture out the door.
 They will also cut me a deal if I buy more than one piece.
 All proceeds stay local and help build safe and secure homes for those less fortunate.
 What better way to buy used pieces, knowing you are giving back to your local community with every dollar you spend.

 Here is a dresser I got for $30 bucks at my local ReStore.
 (See how I transformed this dresser into a coastal beauty here).

 Use caution when shopping at your local Goodwill for used furniture.
 Let me tell you why.
 I am not sure of your local situation, but here, some of the prices are just too high for used furniture.
 Most used furniture at Goodwill is very used and shows significant signs of wear and tear and I refuse to pay $79.99 for a dresser that the veneer is peeling off, it’s just not feasible.
 Until you have a little bit of experience under your belt, be careful at Goodwill.
-Here is one great deal we just recently found.
+Here is one great deals we just recently found.
 See how I repurposed this television cabinet HERE!

 Another place to search for used furniture is Facebook Marketplace.
 Most people who post used furniture on these sights want it gone, are moving, or have just purchased new furniture.
 I have also found that they are the most willing to negotiate.